Radioisotopes in Medicine

 Technetium-99m or molybdenum-99 can also be produced in small quantities from cyclotrons and accelerators, in a cyclotron by bombarding a Mo-100 target with a proton beam to produce Tc-99m directly, or in a linear accelerator to generate Mo-99 by bombarding a Mo-100 target with high-energy X-rays.
 It is generally considered that non-reactor methods of producing large quantities of Tc-99 are some years away.
 At present the cost is at least three times and up to ten times that of the reactor route, and Mo-100 is available only from Russia.
 If Tc-99 is produced directly in a cyclotron, it needs to be used quickly, and the co-product isotopes are a problem.

 In the USA, SHINE Medical Technologies is developing an advanced accelerator technology for the production of Mo-99 as a fission product.
 It was awarded a $3.2 million grant from NNSA in November 2014, and it has a $125 million debt financing package from healthcare investment firm Deerfield Management.
 A low-enriched uranium target solution is irradiated with low-energy neutrons in a subcritical assembly – not a nuclear reactor.
 SHINE is an acronym for Subcritical Hybrid Intense Neutron Emitter.
-A plant at Janesville, Wisconsin, is planned eventually to supply 50% of the US demand for Mo-99, possibly starting in 2016.
+A plant at Janesville, Wisconsin, is planned eventually to supply half of the US demand for Mo-99, and in February 2016 the NRC authorised a construction permit for the project.

 In Canada the government has an Isotope Technology Acceleration Program (ITAP) to promote R&D on non-reactor based isotope production, particularly through the Medical Isotope Program (MIP).
 Canada Light Source Inc (CLS) in Saskatoon is using a linear accelerator to bombard Mo-100 targets with X-rays, and has produced some Mo-99 for MIP.